Heléne Yorke

-Early life

-Yorke was born in Vancouver, British Columbia, Canada, and moved to the United States at the age of one.
-Yorke grew up in Pacific Palisades, California.
-She started dancing ballet when she was three years old and took her first acting class in middle school.
-Yorke graduated with a Bachelor of Fine Arts from the University of Michigan.

 Career

 Yorke has worked on various Broadway productions, including Bullets Over Broadway, American Psycho, and Grease.
 She also played Glinda in Wicked on tour.

-In 2013, Yorke was cast in a recurring role as Jane Martin on Masters of Sex.

-In 2016-17, she played a major role in the 2 Seasons of Graves (EPIX), playing Nick Nolte’s daughter.
+In 2013, Yorke was cast in a recurring role as Jane Martin on the Showtime period drama television series, Masters of Sex.
+From 2016 to 2017, she played the major role of Olivia Graves, the daughter of Nick Nolte's character, on the Epix television series Graves.

-She currently stars as Brooke Dubek on HBO Max’s The Other Two, which was renewed for a third season in September 2021.
+Since 2019, she has starred as Brooke Dubek on Comedy Central/HBO Max television series The Other Two, which was renewed for a third season in September 2021.

 Personal life

-Yorke dated chef Bobby Flay from 2016-2019.
+Yorke dated chef Bobby Flay from 2016 to 2019.
 Throughout their relationship she ran a food-based Instagram account chronicling her cooking adventures with Flay, but the account was deleted following their breakup.

 Yorke married Bary Dunn in a Jewish ceremony on September 3, 2021, in Brooklyn, New York.
-On January 22, 2022, Yorke announced her pregnancy on Instagram.
-On June 12, 2022 the couple welcomed a son.
+In January 2022, she announced her pregnancy, and in June 2022, the couple had a son.
+In February 2024, Yorke announced her second pregnancy, expected in June 2024.